 Is there a deductible for Medicare Advantage Part C?

 1.)
-You must continue to pay your Medicare Part B premium every month
+You still need to pay your Medicare Part B premium each month

-Medicare then gives your premium to your private carriers Medicare Advantage plan to help pay for your additional coverage.
-But every person on Medicare must continue to pay their monthly Part B premium.
-That never goes away unless you have extra assistance such as Medicaid or LIS/Extra Help.
+Medicare sends your premium to your Medicare Advantage provider to pay for your extra coverage.
+Whether you have Medicare Part B or Medicare Advantage, you always need to pay your monthly Part B premium.
+The only exception is if you receive services such as Medicaid or the low-income subsidy Extra Help.